NSO Mathematics Placement Exam

-The week of July 21st you will receive an email with instructions for registering for the online exam.
-You must complete the registration by July 31st in order to be able to take the exam online.
+Beginning the week of July 20th, and no later than July 29th, you will receive an email with instructions for registering for the online exam.
+You must complete the registration by July 30th in order to be able to take the exam online.

 Some transfer students may be exempt from taking the exam.
 The exemption depends on the exact type of mathematics that you took before coming to PLNU and your major.
-Please contact transfer counselor Charles Threatt (email@example.com) to determine if you are exempt.
+Please contact transfer counselor Raquel Aparicio (firstname.lastname@example.org) to determine if you are exempt.